 Nearly 50 years ago, a teen named Jim O’Neal from Southern California became addicted to racing.
 In 1970, he created a company that continues to produce parts, apparel, and accessories for young racers around the world.
-Two popular products are the O'Neal Unisex-Adult Off-Road Style 3 SRS Helmet and the O'Neal Unisex-Adult Off-Road Style 5 SRS Warhawk Helmet.
+Two popular products are the O'Neal Unisex-Adult Off-Road Style 3 SRS Helmet and the O’Neal 2 Series Spyde Helmet.

 The American company Bell was founded in 1954 during the height of California's hot rod and racing scene.
 The company currently manufactures helmets for auto racing, motorcycling, and bicycling arenas.
-One top product is the Bell Moto-9 Flex Off-Road Motorcycle Helmet.
+Popular products include the Bell MX-9 Adventure Full Face Helmet in Black and White.

 HJC has exclusively been making motorcycle helmets since 1971.
 Based in La Habra, California, HJC aims to provide safe, comfortable, stylish, and affordable helmets to people around the world.
 One top product is the HJC Solid Mens CL-X7 Off-Road/Dirt Bike Motorcycle Helmet.